impresso/impresso.github.io/pages/app/about.md

   - /project/design/
 ---

-_impresso_ develops two types of interfaces to access our data.
+Impresso develops two types of interfaces to access our data.

-## 1. _impresso_ web app
+## 1. Impresso web app

-The [_impresso_ web app](https://impresso-project.ch/app/) offers a graphical user interface for exploration and the compilation of research datasets.
-It builds on the application developed during the first _impresso_ project.
+The [Impresso web app](https://impresso-project.ch/app/) offers a graphical user interface for exploration and the compilation of research datasets.
+It builds on the application developed during the first Impresso project.
 As part of the second project, the web app is revised to facilitate access to different types of historical media, such as audio recordings, and various types of text, e.g., typescripts, transcribed speech, or radio programming schedules.

 <figure class='respect-margin'>
       <img class='cover' src='{{ '/assets/screenshots/web-app.png' | relative_url }}'>